-Why not avoid the additional alphabet notation by identifying anchors by chromatic-scale symbols?
+Why not avoid the alphabet symbols of the conceptual home octave by identifying anchors by chromatic-scale symbols?
 The answer is the powerful concept of an anchor is different in kind and needs its own notation.
 Scale symbols used for anchors would have to be identified as such.
 PKP's alphabet does this.